pine64/website/content/blog/september_2024.md

 The StarPro64 will be available in three memory configurations: 8GB, 16GB, or 32GB of LPDDR5 RAM.
 While a firm availability date has not yet been provided yet, it is expected to reach the PineStore sooner rather than later.
 The first prototype, featuring 32GB of RAM, arrived in late September and we’re pleased with how it turned out.
 If the early evaluation board passes testing, developers will start receiving their units in the coming weeks.
 While we’re keen to get production going so you can get your hands on a unit, we’ll patiently wait for developer feedback - positive feedback from the community will lead to full-scale production.

 The StarPro64, and more specifically the Eswin EIC7700 SoC, is an exciting platform that may become a foundation for future devices.
 PINE64 hopes that the development and enthusiast community will embrace this SoC and the StarPro64, as it could be a gateway to a range of affordable RISC-V devices that many of us are eager to see.
-For instance, you can even connect a PinePhone Pro LCD and touch panel to the StarPro64—pretty cool, right?
+For instance, you can even connect a PinePhone Pro LCD and touch panel to the StarPro64 — pretty cool, right?
 For those interested in a deeper dive into the SoC, I encourage you to check out a detailed article on [CNX Software](https://www.cnx-software.com/2024/06/19/eswin-eic7700x-quad-core-risc-v-soc-embeds-19-95-tops-npu-for-edge-ai-vision-applications/).

 The StarPro64 board PCB has already been sent out for fabrication along with the prototyping board back in September.

-### Oz64
+#### Oz64

-{{< credits "Lukasz" >}}
+{{< credits "Author: Lukasz" >}}

 ![oz64](/blog/images/September_2024/oz64.png)